PLC ladder logic timers are often used in PLC programs in many different ways.

 Now let’s talk about off-delay timers.

-Setting up an off-delay timer is the same as an on-delay timer, place the timer off-delay instruction on a PLC rung with a selector switch input and type ten thousand in the timer’s preset.
+Setting up an off-delay timer is the same as setting up an on-delay timer.
+Place the timer off-delay instruction on a PLCprogram rung with a selector switch input and set ten thousand as the timer’s preset value.

 How does an off-delay timer work?